Hard Skills vs. Soft Skills: What's the Difference?

 What are hard skills?

-Hard skills are technical knowledge or training that you have gained through any life experience, including in your career or education.
+Hard skills, also known as technical skills, are technical knowledge or training that you have gained through any life experience, including in your career or education.
 For example:

 Every job will require certain technical skills specific to that industry.
 If you want to work as an architect, for example, you will need to know how to use drafting software.
 The National Council of Architectural Registration Boards also requires architects to be licensed.
 The NCARB maintains the Architectural Registration Examination, a series of tests required of architects that test different technical skills necessary for the work.